 If you’re not sure what you want, head to the waterfront and take your pick of the food trucks.
-Vegans should beeline for Femtopia, a welcoming feminist spot that makes authentic Swedish pastries that are totally vegan-friendly.
+Veggies should beeline for Vegan Soul Train, a welcoming take-away shack that makes vegan-friendly burgers, kebabs and ice cream.

 Stage Bar & Kök (kitchen) is always a safe bet, as it offers pub grub and regular live bands.
-Alternatively, for a bit of quirk, you should try out Loopen, which quite literally floats on Årstaviken lake.
+Alternatively, for a bit of quirk, you should try out Loopen, which you'll find floating on Årstaviken lake.

 Shop for perfect pieces old and new in the local shops.
 For vintage vibes head to Hornsgatan and for a contemporary feel, browse Hornstull Gallerian.
-If you’ve still got loads of energy left after a day of shopping, dance the night away at Debaser Strand.
+If you’ve still got loads of energy left after a day of shopping, dance the night away at Debaser Strand nightclub.

 If you do one thing...

 Take a stroll along the Strand, which runs besides the water and the beach, and even take a dip if you feel plucky enough to brave the chilly Liljeholmsviken.